armin-fx/BandedScad/doc/math_function.md

 #### zero_secant [^][contents]
 [zero_secant]: #zero_secant-
-Find zero of a function with secant method.\
+Find zero of a function with secant method.
 This will get the next value by connect the 2 points `a` and `b` with a line.
 The point of the line which cross zero will used as next point together with the last point.
 And then it will repeat the procedure.
 The next point must not be between `a` and `b`.
 Both points must not have a different sign.

+_Arguments:_
 ```OpenSCAD
 zero_secant (fn, a, b, deviation, iteration)
 ```